 Can Alcohol Abuse Cause Anemia?

-Symptoms of Alcohol-Related Anemia
+What Are The Symptoms of Alcohol-Related Anemia?

 - Fatigue and weakness: Feeling tired or weak even after adequate rest is a common symptom of anemia.
 It occurs due to a decreased oxygen-carrying capacity of the blood.